 More people, more revenue, doesn’t necessarily equal success.
 We have both in spades here in Tahoe, but why then do we have overflowing trash cans?
 Backed up traffic?
 Agencies and businesses that can’t find enough staff?

 We need fecund solutions.
 Ones that don’t ask for more, but better.

 We can’t shut the doors to Tahoe like Thailand did with Maya Bay … or could we …

-Barring that, a shift in ethos to “less is more” would allow nature to do its part to heal the effects human have on it.
-It’s like Megan Seifert realizing that more of the same in science education wasn’t going to cut it, the underlying philosophy had to shift.
+Barring that, a shift in attitude to “less is more” would allow nature to do its part to heal the effects humans have on it.
+It’s like Megan Seifert realizing that more of the same in science education wasn’t going to cut it — the underlying philosophy had to shift.

 After all, if Tahoe — the land, water, air — is trampled beyond repair, all the money in the world won’t fix it.